kammitama5/kammitama5.github.io/_posts/2017-4-26-Wednesday-April-26th.md

   I did this one a while ago called "GnomeRave", based on a first-person shooter tutorial, in Java.

   ![Gnome Rave](/images/gnomerave.png)

+  I made the textures and stuff myself.

+- In terms of the Pong/Breakout game,
-- I started also with adding a second ball, but need to work out the mechanics, etc for it.
+  I started also with adding a second ball, but need to work out the mechanics, etc for it.

 - Strangely, I remember my brother making this when we were younger.
 He probably used Java. :)